 "A number" If you do not have an "A" number from an alien card (permanent resident card), leave this section blank.

-"Port of entry into the U.S." should be your most recent port of entry as stamped in red on your Form I-94 or in your passport.
+"Port of entry into the U.S." should be your most recent port of entry as stamped in your passport or on Form I-94.

-"Date of entry into the U.S." should be the date of your most recent entry, as indicated on your most recent arrival stamp in your passport or paper Form I-94.
+"Date of entry into the U.S." should be the date of your most recent entry, as indicated on the most recent arrival stamp in your passport or paper Form I-94.

-"My stay expires on" should be completed with the end date listed on your most recent arrival stamp in your passport or paper Form I-94.
-When competing the paper form, if you are in J-1 or J-2 status, your expiration date will be "D/S." If you are in F-1 status, your expiration date will be "D/S." If you are filing the AR-11 electronically, the electronic form will not accept "D/S." You must use the program end date on your most recent Form DS-2019 or I-20.
+"My stay expires on" should be completed with the end date listed on the most recent arrival stamp in your passport or paper Form I-94.
+If you are in J-1 or F-1 status and are filing the AR-11 online, please note that the electronic form will not accept "D/S." You must use the program end date on your most recent Form DS-2019 or I-20.
 If you are in H-1B or O-1 status, your expiration date is the end date listed on your Form I-797 approval notice.

-We recommend that you make a photocopy of the completed form for your records and mail it by certified or express mail, so you will have proof that the form was mailed.
+If you submit a paper form, we recommend that you mail it by certified or express mail, so you will have proof that the form was mailed.